ascorbic/airbed/README.md

 ## A lightweight CouchDB Actionscript 3 client library for Adobe AIR

 CouchDB has a very simple RESTful API, so it's quite possible to interact with it just using basic HTTP classes.
 However, that can get a little cumbersome so a library can help.
 This is designed to be as "close to the metal" as possible, with just a few convenience features such as session handling and change watching.
+The syntax is quite similar to the jQuery ajax methods.

-If you need more features such as DAO mapping and support for non-AIR use, try [https://github.com/bustardcelly/as3couchdb](as3couchdb).
+If you need more features such as DAO mapping and support for non-AIR use, try [as3couchdb](https://github.com/bustardcelly/as3couchdb).

 It also includes a UUID class which generates genuine unique values.
 This can be guaranteed because the hashed string includes the machine's MAC address.

 ### Usage

 For the full API, look at the comments.
-This is a basic example of logging-in, watching for changes and adding a document.
+This is a basic example of logging-in, watching for changes, adding a document then uploading an atatchment to it.

     var server:CouchServer = new CouchServer('http://127.0.0.1:5984/');